MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/native-802-11-wireless-lan-drivers.md

 # Native 802.11 Wireless LAN Drivers

-To access the design guide and reference topics for Native 802.11 Wireless LAN drivers, see [this link].
+To access the design guide and reference topics for Native 802.11 Wireless LAN drivers, see [Native 802.11 Wireless LAN](native-802-11-wireless-lan4.md).
 The Native 802.11 Wireless LAN interface was superceded in Windows 10 and later by the [WLAN Universal Driver Model](wifi-universal-driver-model.md) (WDI).

 ## Related topics